Get me outta here!

 Low Relief Lettuce Coral Fossil (Agaricia, humilis)

-Low Relief Lettuce Coral Fossil (Agaricia, humilis) Fossil Skeleton
+Low Relief Lettuce Coral Skeleton (Agaricia, humilis)

 Low relief lettuce coral is fairly common with a widespread distribution in the open seas of the Caribbean, Bahamas and Florida, often scattered among other corals within inner bays and sometimes within mangrove roots.
 It can thrive from shallow sea levels to the lower depth limits of the reef, approximately 60 meters (200 feet) deep.
-It shows a number of growth forms, such as appearing saucer-like on cliff sides or small half-moon shaped in shallow depths.
+It displays a number of growth forms, such as appearing saucer-like on cliff sides or small half-moon shaped in shallow depths.
 In depths deeper than 10 meters (3 feet), the coral forms broad vertical scales with corallites on one side only.

 Low Relief Lettuce Coral